What to expect

 There is a brightly decorated restaurant, a cosy saloon and a sun deck.
 All decks can be reached by a stair lift (max 100kg) as well as staircase.

-Stralsund to Berlin
+Stralsund to Berlin -SOLD OUT

 This is the reverse itinerary from Stralsund to Berlin and operates on alternate weeks.

 Dates & Prices

 Please click on a departure date for price options at a glance -SOLD OUT for 2019 departures

 - 7 nights accommodation: MS Princess with en-suite and air-conditioning